DocSpring/docspring-go/docs/CreateSubmissionDataRequestEventRequest.md

 `func (o *CreateSubmissionDataRequestEventRequest) UnsetMessageType()`

 UnsetMessageType ensures that no value is present for MessageType, not even an explicit nil
+### GetOccurredAt

+`func (o *CreateSubmissionDataRequestEventRequest) GetOccurredAt() string`

+GetOccurredAt returns the OccurredAt field if non-nil, zero value otherwise.

+### GetOccurredAtOk

+`func (o *CreateSubmissionDataRequestEventRequest) GetOccurredAtOk() (*string, bool)`

+GetOccurredAtOk returns a tuple with the OccurredAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOccurredAt

+`func (o *CreateSubmissionDataRequestEventRequest) SetOccurredAt(v string)`

+SetOccurredAt sets OccurredAt field to given value.

+### HasOccurredAt

+`func (o *CreateSubmissionDataRequestEventRequest) HasOccurredAt() bool`

+HasOccurredAt returns a boolean if a field has been set.

+### SetOccurredAtNil

+`func (o *CreateSubmissionDataRequestEventRequest) SetOccurredAtNil(b bool)`

+ SetOccurredAtNil sets the value for OccurredAt to be an explicit nil

+### UnsetOccurredAt
+`func (o *CreateSubmissionDataRequestEventRequest) UnsetOccurredAt()`

+UnsetOccurredAt ensures that no value is present for OccurredAt, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)